-One of our favorite family activities is playing a family board game.
-Because we enjoy this activity so much, we have dozens of them.
+One of our favorite family activities is playing family board games.
+Because we enjoy these indoor games so much, we have dozens of them.

 If you’re a regular reader, you know my kids span a wide age range (9 to 19).
 It’s harder than you think to find games that everyone enjoys just as much.
 That’s why I’ve decided to make a list of what we consider the best family board games.